jrzaurin/pytorch-widedeep/mkdocs/sources/pytorch-widedeep/metrics.md

 # Metrics

 ---
-:information_source: **NOTE**:
-Metrics in this module expect the predictions and ground truth to have the same dimensions for regression and binary classification problems: :math:`(N_ {samples}, 1)`.
+:information_source: **NOTE**: metrics in this module expect the predictions and ground truth to have the same dimensions for regression and binary classification problems: $(N_{samples}, 1)$.
 In the case of multiclass classification problems the ground truth is expected to be a 1D tensor with the corresponding classes.
 See Examples below
 ---

 We have added the possibility of using the metrics available at the